Iressa Side Effects

 Applies to gefitinib: oral tablet

-Along with its needed effects, gefitinib (the active ingredient contained in Iressa) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by gefitinib (the active ingredient contained in Iressa).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking gefitinib:Less common
+You should check with your doctor immediately if any of these side effects occur when taking gefitinib:Less common

 - bloating or swelling of face, arms, hands, lower legs, or feet